Ask the IRB ~ we're working a hybrid schedule

 Special note on oral history projects and other ethnographic/qualitative interviews:

 It can be challenging to determine whether projects that involve oral history interviews are human subjects research.
 As with all studies, the question involves looking at the research design and procedures using the definitions of “research” and “human subjects” set out in the federal regulations.
-Generally speaking, if a project is limited to interviews that document a specific historical event or the experiences of individuals, the project would not be considered human subjects research because it is not designed to have predictive value or lead to development/testing of a hypothesis.
+Generally speaking, if a project is limited to interviews that document a specific historical event or that focus directly on the specific individuals about whom the information is collected, the project would not be considered human subjects research because it is not designed to have predictive value or lead to development/testing of a hypothesis.
 Many oral history projects fall within the same area as journalism, biography, and documentaries -- that is, they are intended to create a historical record of individual lives or of individual or community experiences.
 If the project is intended to produce generalizable conclusions (i.e., data collection intended to test economic, sociological, or anthropological models/theories) or to inform policy, the project is considered human subjects research and should undergo IRB review.
-Because this is a particularly challenging area in which to determine whether IRB review is needed, the IRB strongly recommends that indivdiuals contact the IRB (Julie Simpson, 603-862-2003) if unsure whether a project that will involve oral history methods should undergo IRB review.
+Because this is a particularly challenging area in which to determine whether IRB review is needed, the IRB strongly recommends that indivdiuals contact the IRB [Melissa McGee (603) 862-2005 or Julie Simpson (603) 862-2003] if unsure whether a project that will involve oral history methods should undergo IRB review.

 Important: Individuals gathering data from human subjects as part of evaluations, assessments, service, reporting, classroom assignments, educational inquiry, or practice abrogate their rights to publish data as research data; if they choose to share observations with others, their actions ought to be governed by the ethical standards of their discipline (e.g., American Psychological Association or American Anthropological Association).
 Individuals who wish to gather data from human subjects as part of evaluations, assessments, service, reporting, classroom assignments, educational inquiry, or practice AND intend to use the data as research data for the purpose of publishing or sharing with a research community or the public at large, must obtain IRB approval PRIOR to conducting the activity.